2016 Portland, Oregon riots: Damage and aftermath

 Numerous businesses were damaged during the rioting.
 Windows of a Chase Bank, a Starbucks, and many other privately owned shops were smashed.
-Twelve vehicles at a Toyota dealership, across the Willamette River, had windows smashed out, and had roofs caved in.
+Twelve vehicles at a Toyota dealership, across the Willamette River, had windows smashed out, and roofs caved in.
 Anti-Trump graffiti was spray painted on buildings downtown.
 By the fourth day of the riots, Portland police chief Mike Marshman estimated that damages exceeded $1 million.
 In addition, the cost to the City of Portland exceeded $500,000 in police overtime alone.
 This cost does not include use of, or damage to, police ammunition, equipment or other property.
 Police used postings on social media to track down vandals with numerous arrests made in the days following the riots.

 The Multnomah County District Attorney's Office announced it would not be prosecuting some of the people arrested during the riots, although all 113 arrested were given a criminal citation for failing to obey a police officer, along with a class B traffic violation that carries a presumptive fine of $260.
 Detectives and prosecutors will continue to investigate and have three years to file felony charges.